Worldwide Guide to Women in Leadership

 1423-27 Lady Maria d'Harcourt of Brüggen, Grevenbroich, Arschot and Brebeke (in Germany and the Netherlands)

 Daughter of Count Jean VI d'Harcourt et Aumale and Catherine de Bourbon, Princess of France.
 After the death of her husband Duke Rainald IV, Duke of Jülich and Geldern, Count of Zutphen, she remained Lady of a number of possessions of Jülich.
 In 1424, she granted freedom to her serfs.
 Two years she married Duke Ruprecht von Jülich-Berg, Bishop of Passau and Paderborn.
-She lived (ca. 1389-1427)
+She lived (circa 1389-1427)

 H